simonw/til/typescript/basic-tsc.md

 ## Running this Visual Studio Code

 VSCode has built-in TypeScript support.
-Hit Shift+Apple+B and select the `tsc: watch` option and it runs that watch command in a embedded terminal pane inside the editor itself.
+Hit Shift+Command+B and select the `tsc: watch` option and it runs that watch command in a embedded terminal pane inside the editor itself.